prettier/prettier/docs/options.md

 - Backwards to the start of the first line containing the selected statement.
 - Forwards to the end of the selected statement.

+On Windows CRLF line endings count as two characters.

 These options cannot be used with `cursorOffset`.

 | Default    | CLI Override          | API Override        |